-This money will be used to support tenured and tenure-track faculty and Ph.D. students in the Humanities in completing the final stages of a research project with either travel to research or a publication subvention or computer or software purchase required to bring a scholarly project to completion.
+This fund is intended to support tenured and tenure-track faculty and Ph.D. students in the Humanities in completing the final stages of a research project with either travel to research or a publication subvention or computer or software purchase required to bring a scholarly project to completion.
 The maximum award one individual can receive is $2500 (there is no minimum) and all funding requests will have to be justified and vetted by the Dresher Center Advisory Board.

 Examples of potential qualifying events include: